Christine M. Jacknick

 Research and Projects

-Jacknick, C. M. (in preparation).
-Social interaction in classrooms: Student participation and engagement.
+Jacknick, C. M. (2021).
+Multimodal Participation and Engagement: Social interaction in the classrooms.
 Edinburgh: Edinburgh University Press.

 Jacknick, C., Box, C., & Waring, H.Z.
 (Eds.)
 (2014).
 Talk in institutions: A LANSI volume.
 Newcastle, UK: Cambridge Scholars Publishing.